mariahncornelio/CA-Wildfire-Forecasting/README.md

 * **Build an Interactive Forecasting Dashboard**
   * Develop a user-friendly dashboard based on the current prototype that accepts 21 days of recent environmental inputs and outputs a prediction: “Based on the data of the past 3 weeks, there is a __% chance there might be a fire on or around this day.
 Stay cautious!”
 * **Integrate into Early Warning or Emergency Systems**
-  * Expand this tool's application into real-time systems for supporting fire preparedness, emergency response, or public safety alerts.
+  * Expand this tool's application into real-time systems for supporting fire preparedness, emergency response, or public safety alerts

 ## HOW TO REPRODUCE RESULTS

-* In this section, provide instructions at least one of the following:
-   * Reproduce your results fully, including training.
-   * Apply this package to other data.
-For example, how to use the model you trained.
-   * Use this package to perform their own study.
-* Also describe what resources to use for this package, if appropirate.
-For example, point them to Collab and TPUs.

-### Overview of files in repository
+### Overview of Files in Repository

 * Describe the directory structure, if any.
 * List all relavent files and describe their role in the package.